Without a warm fire, a home would be miserable.

 Today, there is wood to be cut, stacked, transported, stored, burnt.

 John’s truck has been driven to an old orchard and branches are being trimmed, logs cut with a chain saw into manageable pieces.
 The wood has to be the right thickness and length to go into an outside fire pit made out of an automobile rim.
-Inside the house is a wood burning stove that has been used since the nineteen hundreds, a heat he grew up with in his childhood home.
+Inside the house is a wood burning stove that has been used since the nineteen hundreds, a heat John grew up with in his childhood Hillsboro home.

 Heating with stoves is old technology, but, when one has doubts about electrical grids, it is worth chopping wood and knowing survival ways.